Hospital Independent Domestic Abuse Advisor (HIDVA) Service Evaluation

 What did we do?

-The National Institute for Health Research (NIHR) Applied Research Collaboration Greater Manchester (ARC-GM) worked with Wrightington, Wigan and Leigh NHS Foundation Trust (WWL) to obtain an independent evaluation of their Hospital Independent Domestic Abuse Advisor (HIDVA) service.
+We worked with Wrightington, Wigan and Leigh NHS Foundation Trust (WWL) on an independent evaluation of their Hospital Independent Domestic Abuse Advisor (HIDVA) service.

 Why is it important?